2/13/2019

 Chief Financial Officer

-Yeah, we're expecting Mike Calabria to be confirmed in the coming months to lead FHFA.
-We see him as a conservative executive who's unlikely to expand the lending programs, but at the same time also not likely to make risky changes in the system or to a system that's worked well through the financial crisis and continues to work well.
-Specifically, we're referring to multifamily.
+Yeah, you know, we're expecting Mike Calabria to be confirmed in the coming months to lead FHFA.
+We see him as a conservative executive who's unlikely to expand the lending programs, but at the same time also not likely to make risky changes in a system or to a system that's worked well through the financial crisis and continues to work well.
+And specifically, we're referring to multifamily.
 As you know, the multifamily part of the GSEs actually did quite well through the financial crisis and have performed very nicely since as well.
 So we see that as being pretty stable.
-We do expect changes over time, and we think that any changes will incur very gradually over a period of many years.
+We do expect changes over time, and we think that any changes will occur very gradually over a period of many years.

 speaker